 The fact is, that $374 left over from the $600 monthly vehicle stipend will probably only cover gas and insurance.
 Other reimbursable costs such as maintenance, depreciation, oil, and tires will come at the employee's own expense.
 And if that employee works in a state with strict labor laws, then the company could face a lawsuit for insufficient reimbursement.

 In the past, employees could write off their business mileage on their federal tax return to compensate for the income tax on their vehicle allowance.
-But the 2017 tax reform eliminated this tax deduction for the tax years 2018-2025.
-As our 2019 Car Allowance Survey showed, over 60% of workers who received a car allowance complained of a loss of income due to their change.
-Now as they file 2019 tax returns February through April of 2020, they will again have no way to recoup unreimbursed expenses.
+But the 2017 tax reform eliminated this tax deduction for tax years 2018-2025.
+As our Car Allowance Surveys have revealed, over 60% of workers who received a car allowance reported a loss of income in 2019, and since then even more have reported insufficient allowance amounts.

 Let's do the math again.
 If companies and employees are losing around 40% of standard car allowances to taxation, why not reinvest that money into a fairer reimbursement method that benefits both parties?

-A number of organizations provide low-cost FAVR program administration so that employers can take all of the tax waste and leverage it into a better benefit for employees and save money in the process.
+A number of organizations provide low-cost FAVR program administration so that employers can take the tax waste and leverage it into a better benefit for employees and save money.
 It's not unusual to save 20-30% in the first year of the running the non-taxable reimbursement program.